stdlib-js/stdlib/README.md

 ## Installation

-To accommodate various use cases, stdlib can be consumed in multiple ways.
-The preferred means of consumption depends on your individual use case.
-We've provided some user stories to help you identify the best approach. 😃
+To cater to various use cases, stdlib can be consumed in multiple ways.
+The preferred method of consumption depends on your specific needs.
+We have provided some user stories to assist you in determining the best approach. 😃

-While this project's installation instructions defaults to using [npm][npm] for package management, installation via other package managers, such as [yarn][yarn], should be a matter of simply swapping out [npm][npm] commands with those of the relevant package manager.
+Although the installation instructions for this project primarily use [npm][npm] as the package manager, you can easily substitute the [npm][npm] commands with the relevant commands from other package managers, such as [yarn][yarn], if you prefer to use them.

 ### User Stories

--   I want to perform **data analysis** and/or **data science** related tasks in JavaScript and Node.js, similar to how I might use IPython, Julia, R, and/or MATLAB.
+-   I would like to perform data analysis and data science-related tasks in JavaScript and Node.js, similar to how I use IPython, Julia, R, and MATLAB.

-    -   Install the entire project as a [command-line utility](#install_command_line_utility).
+    -   Install the entire project as a command-line utility.

 -   I am building a **web application**.

-    -   I plan on using [Browserify][browserify], [Webpack][webpack], and other bundlers for use in web browsers.
+    -   I plan to use [Browserify][browserify], [Webpack][webpack], and other bundlers for use in web browsers.

-        -   Install [individual packages](#install_individual_packages).
-Installing the entire project is likely unnecessary and will lead to slower installation times.
+        -   Install [individual packages](#install_individual_packages). nstalling the entire project would be unnecessary and result in slower installation times.

-    -   I would like to **vendor** a custom bundle containing various stdlib functionality.
+    -   I would like to **vendor** a custom bundle containing various stdlib functionalities.

         -   Follow the steps for creating [custom bundles](#install_custom_bundles).